savonet/book/technology.md

 send it over the internet where the bandwidth, i.e. the quantity of information you can send in a given period of time, matters: it is not unlimited and it costs money.
-To give you an idea, a connection of 1 gigabits per second is roughly $10000\SM{Romain, tu confirmes ?}, with which you can send CD quality audio to roughly 10 listeners only (provided that their bandwidth is large enough to download that).
+To give you an idea, a connection of 1 gigabits per second is roughly $10000\SM{Romain, tu confirmes ?}\RB{Je dirait que surtout c'est irréaliste d'esperer avoir des clients qui ont cette bandwidth..}, with which you can send CD quality audio to roughly 10 listeners only (provided that their bandwidth is large enough to download that).

 One way to compress audio consists in using the standard tools from coding and information theory: if something occurs often then encode it with a small